sent-hil/docker-envs/Readme.md

 - node-pg-local-dev - Builds on top of node-local-dev to connect Express app to PG running in a different container.
 PG data is stored in a persistent volume.
 - sinatra - Uses base `ruby:2.7.2` image, mounts repo as volume in Docker.
 It's a Sinatra app that can restart based on changes in files.
 - sinatra - Similar to sinatra, but uses Dockerfile to create the container.
+- nuxt-tailwind - Uses base `node:latest` image.
+It's a nuxt app with tailwind and can restart based on changes in files.